fbpx

 19. 65% of consumers say that they are more likely to buy from a company that shares their values.
 (Source: Cone Communication

-Building a brand requires a significant investment, both in terms of financial resources and effort.
-By paying attention to the following statistics, entrepreneurs and marketers can make more informed decisions that will shape the perception of their brand.
+Building your business requires a significant investment, both in terms of financial resources and effort.
+By paying attention to the following statistics, entrepreneurs and marketers can make more informed decisions that will shape user perceptions.
 Having an understanding of consumer preferences regarding colours and social media usage can enable entrepreneurs to focus their efforts on the channels that resonate with their target audience.

 These insights will assist you in initiating the process of building your brand or inspire you to explore ways to revitalise your current brand.
 Remember, it is never too late to make a meaningful impact!